openrsp/openrsp/doc/manual/notations_and_conventions.rst

      #.
 When taking a new perturbation into consideration, always do so in
         alphabetical order (and begin with the empty set);
      #.
-When taking a new perturbation is taken into consideration, the new
+When taking a new perturbation into consideration, the new subsets are
-        subsets are created by making the union of all previous subsets (including the empty set) and the new perturbation (putting the new perturbation at the end).
+        created by making the union of all previous subsets (including the empty set) and the new perturbation (putting the new perturbation at the end).

 Perturbation :math:`a`
-  The first perturbation label in the tuple sent to OpenRSP APIs :c:func:`OpenRSPGetRSPFun` or :c:func:`OpenRSPGetResidue`, are the perturbation :math:`a` [#]_.
+  The first perturbation label in the tuple sent to OpenRSP APIs :c:func:`OpenRSPGetRSPFun` or :c:func:`OpenRSPGetResidue`, are the perturbation :math:`a` [Thorvaldsen2008]_.

-.. [#] Andreas J. Thorvaldsen, Kenneth Ruud, Kasper Kristensen,
-       Poul Jørgensen and Sonia Coriani, J. Chem.
-Phys.
-129, 214108 (2008).

 Perturbation addressing
   #.
 The addressing of perturbation labels in a tuple is decided by